dalcde/cam-notes/README.md

 # Cambridge Mathematics Lecture Notes

 These are the notes I took during lectures in Cambridge.
-These notes are also available (in compiled form) at https://dec41.user.srcf.net/ and mirrored at https://dalcde.github.io/srcf-web/.
+These notes are also available (in compiled form) at https://dec41.user.srcf.net/.
 The notes on the website are generally more up to date with the latest corrections, as I only git commit and push when I feel like doing so.
 The usual disclaimers can also be found on the website.

 # Available Subjects